The Creation Research Museum of Ontario

 MUSEUM OPEN HOUSE

-Kids going around the museum with fill in sheets to find answers to a fossil quiz.
-At the end of the day a sheet will be drawn from a bucket and if the answers are correct they win a fabulous local fossil!
+Kids going around the museum with fill-in sheets to find answers to a fossil quiz.
+At the end of the day a sheet was drawn from a bucket and if the answers were correct they won a fabulous local fossil!

 Pausing for a photo with museum supporters.